nscavelogoMetroFactornscavelogo

 * EXCEPTION #2: If you do not finish a race due to mechanical failure or other reasonable reason such as an accidental crash that disables your car, you wil also receive the number of points as if you finished last in the group.

-Points are never given if out of the race for a Disqualification or Suspension.
+27) Points are never given if a driver is Disqualified or Suspended.

 * Should a driver join after the start date of the series he/she will accumulate points from that point on, but will not receive any credit or penalty for races missed prior to joining.